 However, getting caught hitchhiking in these states doesn’t necessarily mean you’ll go to jail.
 Police officers may stop and question you, give you a warning, or fine you.
 In fact, hitchhikers may experience this from authorities even in states where it is technically legal, due to ignorance of the law or boredom.

 Hitchhiking will definitely be a challenge.
 But it will also open your mind, build your confidence, teach you patience, and introduce you to new friends.
-There is something magical about the open road and the uncertainty that comes with sticking out your thumb with no plans.
+There’s something magical about the open road and the uncertainty that comes with sticking out your thumb with no plans.

 It’s an absolute roller-coaster ride full of emotions: thrilling one minute, then completely discouraging the next.
 But in the end, hitchhiking might just be one of your most memorable or rewarding travel experiences, as it has been for me.
-I will never forget the feeling of accomplishment I experienced when jumping into the Atlantic Ocean at the end of my long journey in Ocean City, Maryland.
+I’ll never forget the feeling of accomplishment I experienced when jumping into the Atlantic Ocean at the end of my long journey.

 For more information on the legality of hitchhiking, trip reports, organized meet-ups, and route maps from around the world, check out HitchWiki.org.